Recovery Day

 At long last, we were among powerlines and then on the highway.
 We had a very successful and fun time.

 We were back at the RV park before lunchtime.
 The remainder of the day was spent cleaning gear, doing laundry, gathering supplies, and getting fuel and fresh water.
 Tomorrow, we will move to Threemile Campground in the Shoshone National Forest.
-It is three miles form the East Entrance to Yellowstone.
+It is three miles from the East Entrance to Yellowstone.
 We will be there for a couple of nights.
 We have read that cell service/internet is limited/nonexistent.
 We will post again when we are able.
 We have not been to Yellowstone before and we are very eager to be there.

 The Red Desert